mrbazzan/practices-of-the-python-pro/README.md

 perform ``shotgun surgery`` to get in new featrures.
 In programming words, this means editing and modifying little nuggets in the existing code.

+Duplicating a copy of code, and updating it to suite the intended new feature is also a form of extension.
+This provides the advantage of finding out how to make the original code more extensible.

+"Duplication is better than wrong abstraction"

+Since real world systems are not ideal, it is quite possible that editing existing code might occur when introducing a new feature.
+This is where system flexibility applies.